Our Research

 In Utero Gene Therapy Think Tank group photo

-In Utero Gene Therapy Think Tank, November 18, 2019, San Franciso
+In Utero Gene Therapy Think Tank, November 18, 2019, San Francisco

 With the recent success of gene therapies for hemophilia and spinal muscular atrophy, we are leading an international effort to perform safe and ethical genetic therapies for fetuses with genetic diseases thalassemias, hemophilia, and metabolic syndromes.
 Emerging gene editing techniques will likely enable more precise and safer editing for some diseases.
 To this end, we endeavor to lead the discussion regarding the ethical, scientific, and clinical aspects of fetal genetic therapies.